Why Is My Passport Photo Black And White? Update for U.S.

+You might have seen a picture of a new biometric passport with a black and white photo before.
 Perhaps, you just received a freshly renewed passport book with a black and white photo, not in color as expected.
 Do we read your mind: why is my passport photo black and white?

 Starting in 2021, U.S. citizens can now receive the next generation passports.
 The U.S. Department of State explains on its official website that the even more robust passport books have new enhanced security features, such as laser-engraved personalization and updated artwork.
 In addition, it has a polycarbonate data page with stored information, biometrics, expiration date, and visa pages with extended options for frequent international travel.

 What’s more, the passport photo has undergone a few transitions.
 It has turned from a color picture into a black and white photo.
 There is a new alphabetic alphanumeric passport number to the right of the passport picture as one of the other enhanced security features.
 The passport photo is not only black and white, but laser engraved too.